 I have an extensive background, and an enormous passion, in the transitions of birth and death.
 Below, you can learn a little (or a lot) more about who I am.

 Hi!
-My name is Kelli Lyles and I'm glad you've found your way to my website.
+My name is Kelli Lyles, and I’m glad you’ve found your way to my website.
 Let me tell you a little more about myself and how I found my way to the work I do today.

 I hold a Bachelor of Science in Psychology with a minor in Sociology from Upper Iowa University and a Master of Arts in Gerontology with two core concentrations in Aging and the Family and Geriatric Care Management from Nova Southeastern University.